marinusmaurice/GrootBox/README.md

 Please note.
 Its not a complete solution, but represents the most core requirements of a spreadsheet.
 Obviously there be bugs.
 Its super easy to extend to include functionality like sorting, filtering etc.

+Please note.
+This was all hand coded by me.
+No use was made of techs such as chatGPT

 **Sample code**